Slbeard/Slbeard/README.md

-# Hey there, I'm Sammi!
+# Hi, I'm Sammi.

-### I'm a passionate data scientist and machine learning engineer on a mission to turn raw data into gold—or at least into actionable insights!
-With a wizardry in Python, R, JSON, Java, and SQL, I'm constantly conjuring up algorithms and models that make data dance to my tune.
+### As a data scientist and machine learning engineer with a background in business analysis, I possess a unique blend of technical and analytical skills.
+I'm proficient in Python, R, JSON, Java, and SQL, and I'm passionate about leveraging these tools to develop innovative solutions and extract valuable insights from complex datasets.

-### When I'm not diving deep into datasets, you can find me hiking through mountains of code, exploring new libraries like a digital Indiana Jones, or tinkering with neural networks until they reveal their secrets.
-I thrive on challenges and love pushing the boundaries of what's possible with data.

-### Whether I'm unraveling the mysteries of machine learning or crafting elegant visualizations, I'm always eager to collaborate and share my knowledge with others.
-So, let's connect and explore the endless possibilities of data together!
+### I'm a highly motivated and results-oriented individual with a strong work ethic and a continuous desire to learn and grow.
+I'm eager to contribute my expertise to a challenging and rewarding role where I can make a significant impact.